Fashion Apprenticeships: How Do They Work?

 What Are the Prerequisites?

 Qualifications for fashion apprenticeships vary by program, but applicants might find it beneficial to have a formal education in fashion.
 Whether currently enrolled in or recently graduated from a degree program in fashion, aspiring apprentices might want to assemble a portfolio of their work to demonstrate their ability and creativity.
 Employers generally look for familiarity with textiles and colors, as well as sketching and design skills.

-The U.S. Bureau of Labor Statistics (BLS) reported that fashion designers earned a median annual salary of $64,260 in May 2009 (www.bls.gov).
-They held 22,700 jobs that year, with the highest percentage of fashion designers working in New York and California.
-Employment growth was predicted to be slow for fashion designers.
-Between 2008-2018, they could expect growth of only one percent, according to the BLS.
+The U.S. Bureau of Labor Statistics (BLS) reported that fashion designers earned a median annual salary of $62,860 in May 2012 (www.bls.gov).
+They held about 22,000 jobs that year, with the highest percentage of fashion designers working in New York and California.
+Employment growth was predicted to decline for fashion designers.
+Between 2012 and 2022, they could expect a three percent decrease in jobs, according to the BLS.

 Related to Fashion Apprenticeships: How Do They Work?

 A Victorian Fantasy: Education-Portal.com Speaks with the Organizer of the Albright College Victorian Fashion Ball

 Each year, fashion design students at Albright College in Pennsylvania host a Victorian Fashion Ball featuring 19th century...

 Research fashion merchandising college diploma programs.
 Learn about typical courses, employment outlook, salary trends and...

 Research a bachelor's degree in fashion marketing and design.
 Learn about select courses, popular careers, job outlook and...

 Research bachelor's degrees in fashion merchandising.
 Get information on requirements, courses and possible job options to make...